 Marking a significant failure of India’s Disaster Management apparatus, the massive dam created by landslide on the Phutkal River in Zanskar Valley in Kargil district in Jammu and Kashmir burst on May 7, 2015, leading to extensive damage to the bridges, culverts, some buildings and land along the river.
-Continue reading “Phutkal landslide dam bursts in Zanskar valley, flood creates extensive damage”
+Continue reading “Phutkal landslide dam bursts in Zanskar valley, flood creates extensive damage in 2015”

 In the most significant event so far on the issue of landslide blockage of Phutkal River in Zanskar Valley in Kargil District in Kashmir, the National Crisis Management Committee (NCMC) chaired by the Union Cabinet Secretary Shri Ajit Seth met on Feb 20, 2015 and approved the Action Plan whose implementation will begin within next 15 days and is to be completed by end of March.
 This decision is based on assumption that the snowmelt will cause landslide dam threatening situation only in April.